JonasAndrade12/ServerCounter/docs/next-steps.md

 ## CI/CD

-Create a docker image in order to run the application
+~~Create a docker image in order to run the application~~ Create a docker compose file to create and run the application in an container

 ## Monitoring